davidfraser/fount/README.md

+# fount

+This is a theme for [Ghost](http://github.com/tryghost/ghost/).
+It's based on the default [Source theme](https://github.com/TryGhost/Source/), with some changes.
+Most of the information here is therefore about Source.

 # Source

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Source!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Source/releases) page.